 Douglas originally joined the crew in 2004 as the lead male vocal for Tamahana from the “Legend of Johnny Lingo” soundtrack.
 His R&B vocal foundation and genuine connection to traditional Polynesian music and beats make for an entrancing combination.
 Diverse in skill, Douglas is a talented keyboardist, percussionist and active solo artist and we are very happy to have him back on board once again.

 Joe brings with him a distinct traditional element and tangible respect for his roots.
 He grew up amongst the hustle of village life in Apia, Samoa before migrating to New Zealand and pursuing a career in music as a guitarist.
 In 2001, Joe first joined the band proving himself a skilled bass-player, percussionist and valuable member of the group.
-Now, in 2015, Joe will be let loose at last on his instrument of choice, the guitar.
+Joe is now on his instrument of choice, the electric guitar.

 ETUENI (EDWIN) PITA